Subgroups of Cyclically Amalgamated Free Products: Free Subgroups of Infinite Index

 \begin{proof} Since~$A$ is infinite and has infinite index in~$H_1$ and~$H_2$, the factors~$H_1$ and~$H_2$ have infinite index in~$G$.
 By assumption, it follows that~$H_1$ and~$H_2$ are free groups.
 Thus~$G$ is a free product of two free groups amalgamated in an infinite cyclic subgroup and is also known as a \textbf{cyclically pinched one-relator group}.

-For this kind of group, the surface group conjecture was shown in~\cite[Thm.~3.1.1]{CFR}.
+For this kind of group, \ie, for $G= \langle H_1,H_2;\, u=v\rangle$, where~$H_1$ and~$H_2$ are free groups and where $u\in H_1$ and $v\in H_2$, the surface group conjecture was shown in~\cite[Thm.~3.1.1]{CFR}.
 For the convenience of the reader, we briefly recall the main steps.
 We distinguish four cases depending on whether~$u$ and~$v$ are proper powers of elements of~$G$.

 {\it Case 1:}\/ Assume that there exist $g,h\in G$ such that $u=g^2$ and $v=h^2$.
 If already $G = \langle g,h \mid g^2 = h^2\rangle$, then~$G$ is a non-hyperbolic, non-orientable surface group of genus~2.
 If this is not the case then $\langle g,h \mid g^2 = h^2\rangle$ is a proper subgroup of~$G$, and hence~$G$ contains a non-free subgroup of infinite index.